EternityForest/SG1/README.md

 ### radio.sendSG1RT(buffer, len)
 Sends an SG1RT packet.
 These have only 128 bits of overhead, but do not include forward error correction.

-They also use a weak 2-byte mac, allowing you to occasionally send forged messages that appear as garbage data(1 in 65k fake messages may get through).
+They also use a weak 4-byte mac, allowing you to occasionally send forged messages that appear as garbage data(1 in 2**32 fake messages may get through, about 1 a year if someone is really hammering away.).

 You can't use these without also exchanging full data packets to sync the time, although there is quite a bit of misalignment tolerance.

-Because of the optimization for very low overhead, it is possible to mis-decode these packets even with perfect signal strength, if the clocks are not aligned.
+In fact, because of the rolling code, there is likely no easy way to even detect that an RT packet is being sent to you, unless you have both the key and synchronized clocks.

-With totally misaligned clocks, 1 in ~65,000 packets may slip through and appear to be correct but return garbage, and zero correct packets can be recieved until the time is synced.
+Because of the optimization for very low overhead, it is theoretically possible to mis-decode these packets even with perfect signal strength, if the clocks are not aligned, although the rolling code makes this highly unlikely.

 ### radio.decodeSG1RT()